mriscoc/Special_Configurations/README.md

 In this repository there are the configuration files for several Marlin firmware features for the Ender3 V2/S1 printer, the main project files are in the firmware repository: https://github.com/mriscoc/Ender3V2S1

+### These special configurations and releases are sponsored by donors.

 For have a special build you must to provide a config json with only your personal choices, for example: for get a special build that have a hotend volcano, bltouch and 4.2.2 board it is necessary only write a Volcano.json with this content: